donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Use item on another player
 **Actors:** Player, System
 **Description:** A player of the game opens his backpack.
 The player selects an item and enters the name of the person he wants to use it on.
 The system responds with the appropriate action of the used item.
+**Preconditions:** 1.
+Backpack must be open.
+2. Item must be usable.
+3. There must be another player available.
+4. Player must have internet connection
 **Concerned user stories:** 3, 4, 9

 | Actor                                                               | System                                                             |